 We are happy to arrange a free consultation with a legal advisor who can answer any questions you have about making a claim.
 In the meantime, here are the answers to some of the issues we hear most often.

 What is medical negligence?

-When we talk about medical negligence, we do not only mean that a medical professional has failed to uphold their duty of care to you, but that you were hurt because of it.
-Both of these factors – damages and causation – need to exist for you to have legal grounds to claim negligence.
+When we talk about medical negligence, we do not only mean that a medical professional fails to uphold their duty of care to you.
+We also imply that you suffer an injury because of it.
+Both of these factors – damages and causation – need to exist for you to have legal grounds to bring a claim.

-How does claiming compensation differ from making a complaint?
+How do negligence compensation claims differ from making a complaint?

 If you want answers a complaint could be useful for:

 - the ability to help prevent future occurrences of negligence like yours.

 However, you may instead want formal acknowledgement of your mistreatment and the resources to make the best recovery.